pedromrls/ai_agent/readme.md

 git clone https://github.com/yourusername/llm-code-assistant.git
 cd llm-code-assistant

-# Install dependencies (using uv since you have uv.lock)
+# Install dependencies (using uv since uv.lock is already in the repo)
 uv sync

 # Or if using pip